A&P Study Tips

 Becoming a registered nurse requires successfully passing an Anatomy and Physiology course.
 In order to do so, you’ll need to memorize certain anatomical terminology and better understand complex physiological processes.
 Ask one of the thousands of Joyce University nurses about their experience with A & P, and they will undoubtedly tell you how rigorous and challenging the course is.
 As a nursing student, your expectation should be that A & P will be one of your more difficult courses, but don’t worry— we’re here to help!
 This useful guide is chock full of helpful Anatomy and Physiology study tips for nursing students, designed to prepare you with effective study tools for remembering and recalling the course material successfully.

 Beyond passing the course, learning all of this information can also help make you a better nurse—giving you a more holistic understanding of each of the parts of the body and how they all work together.
-At Joyce, we have extensive experience helping students succeed in our nursing program.
+At Joyce, we have extensive experience helping students succeed in our nursing programs.
 Based on the knowledge we’ve gained over years of practice, combined with the application of scientifically-proven study methods, our list of top ten study tips will help you prepare for and excel in your Anatomy and Physiology course—and in your future career as a registered nurse.

 1. Engage Deeply with the Course